Harvey Hyde

 Harvey Leslie Hyde (born July 13, 1939) is an American sports journalist and former football coach.
 He served as the head football coach at the University of Nevada, Las Vegas (UNLV) from 1982 to 1985.
+Hyde also had two stints as head football coach at Pasadena City College in Pasadena, California, from 1968 to 1969, in a shared role with Myron Tarkanian, and 1979 to 1981.

-Early career
+Early life and playing career

 Hyde was born in Pasadena, California.
-He started his college head coaching career at Pasadena City College.
-He graduated from the University of Redlands.
+He graduated from Pasadena High School and Pasadena City College, where he played football as a tackle and earned all-conference honors.
+Hyde received a bachelor's and master's degree from the University of Redlands.

 Coaching career

+Hyde began his coaching career at Redlands in 1962 as coach of the freshman football team.
+In 1963 and 1964, he served as defensive coordinator at Norte Vista High School in Riverside, California.
+Hyde returned to Pasadena City College in 1965 as an assistant football coach and faculty member.
+After spending 1967 as an assistant coach at the University of Hawaiʻi, Hyde returned once again to Pasadena City, where was co-head coach with Myron Tarkanian in 1968 and 1969.
+He remained at Pasadena City as an assistant from 1970 to 1978 before being elevated to head coach in 1979.

+He went to UNLA in 1982.
 The Rebels improved under Hyde's tenure.
 In 1983, they went 7–4, a four win improvement from the last season.
 The following year, they had unprecedented success in the 1984 season; with star quarterback Randall Cunningham, UNLV went 11–2, won their conference title and defeated Toledo in the California Bowl.
 It was UNLV's only 11-win season.
 Hyde was at one point a candidate for the vacant head coaching position at Arizona State.

 However, it was later discovered the Rebels had used ineligible players and the Pacific Coast Athletic Association (now Big West Conference) had the Rebels forfeit all the wins from the 1983 and 1984 seasons, though the wins were not stricken from NCAA and UNLV records.
 Although none of the ineligible players were used in the bowl game, the California Bowl was among the games forfeited.
 The issue erupted at the same time the university president, Robert Maxson, was in the middle of an hostile relationship with the school's famous head basketball coach, Jerry Tarkanian, over similar off-the-court issues with players.
 The athletic director at the time, Brad Rothermel, noted in later years that Maxson wanted to fire Hyde because of the coach's friendship with Jerry Tarkanian's brother, Myron, stating "When President Maxson discovered (that friendship), he did what he could to level the legs of the football program.
 We didn't recover from that."
 During the 1985 season, one of Hyde's players was Marion "Suge" Knight.
 Among his coaching staff was future Fresno State head coach Pat Hill.